bontibon/yolo/README.md

     Catch up on show (completed in 58 minutes)
     Listen to that song I like (completed in 4 minutes)

+Passing `--bare` to any command (except set) will not show any annotations along with the task (e.g. the "ago" time).

+    $ yolo current --bare
+    Do 20 push-ups

 ## Log file

 The log file yolo writes to is either: